MSRConnections/Azure-training-course/Content/Container Service/Docker and Azure Container Service.md

 	docker stop acslab
 	</pre>

-1. Type the following command to list all running containers and confirm that the "acslab" container shows a status of "Exited:"
+1. Type the following command to delete the "acslab" container:

 	<pre>
-	docker ps -a
+	docker rm acslab
 	</pre>

 1. List the contents of the "output" subdirectory under the "resources" subdirectory that you are currently in.
 Confirm that it contains eight JPG files copied from the container.